jembi/opencrvs-fhir-templates/README.md

 ## Document processing

-Hearth will process FHIR document submitted both by the MHD methods and the direct submission method and it will store the individual resources listed in those documents induvidually.
+Hearth will process FHIR document submitted both by the MHD methods and the direct submission method and it will store the individual resources listed in those documents individually.
 Those resources are then available using normal FHIR queries and update operations.

 # Data specification

 Below we explore the type of data we need to store for each type of event and how they map to FHIR resources.
-The templates in this repository then expand on this to show how they may be constructed.
+The templates in this repository then expands on this to show how they may be constructed.

 ## Birth Notification

-This is used to notify the OpenCRVS system that a birth (or death) has occurred somewhere and it should followed up on.
-This information is not considered formal and is just used so that system can report enough information (such as contact details and location) so they event can be followed up by a CRVS official.
+This is used to notify the OpenCRVS system that a birth (or death) has occurred and it should be followed up on.
+This information is not considered formal and is just used to report enough information (such as contact details and location) so they event can be followed up by a CRVS official.

 Data captured: